ringcentral/ringcentral-ruby/README.md

 If for some reason `eventmachine` failed to install, please check [this](https://stackoverflow.com/a/31516586/862862).

-There is a gem with a similar name "ringcentral_sdk".
-That gem is not maintained by us.
+Please note that, there is a gem with a similar name "ringcentral_sdk" which is not maintained by us.
+Please make sure that you install the correct gem.

 ### Name collision with `ringcentral` gem